mrspeaker/zardozer/README.md

 Entities are simple objects that have a `name` and a bunch of `components`, and not much else!
 All state and logic is done by components.

-Can make an entity with `new Entity("name", xpos, ypos)` or with the helper below for deserializing from data.
-(The `Position` component is currently added automatically.
+Can make an entity with `new Entity("name", x, y, w, h)` or with the helper below for deserializing from data.
+(The `Position` component is currently added automatically - also, position also includes `w` and `h` dimensions.
 May change that.)

 Setting an entities `remove` property to `true` will remove it from the game on the next game update tick.